EOF-Hackspace/website-src/pages/2_about-us.md

 Your subscription money goes into a pot that pays the bills and anything extra gets apportioned to improving the space.

 Activities in the space are organised by keen volunteers so if you want to learn anything new please find an experienced member and ask them to host a workshop.
+A good place to do this is in [chat](/chat/).

 Making changes to the space and the direction we take is done through regular meetings with the members of the co-op ([How to Join](/how-to-join/)).
 These meetings are also open to non-members on the understanding that they are present as advisors.
 We are keen for our members to make the workshop better suited to their needs, while respecting the needs of others, so small improvements only need a couple of people to agree they are suitable and do not need to be brought to the meetings.